sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ### Fictional position *matters*

-Because uncertainty is a key requirement before a flip is called for, fiction that you establish in Deckahedron World *matters*.
+Because uncertainty is a key requirement before a flip is called for, the fiction that you and your friends establish in Deckahedron World *matters*.

 If a character threatens to punch a towering Mountain Giant in the shin, the GM will not call for a Parley flip.
 A wound to the arm or hand might be